 “The Army will use the results of this report and other tools, to include the Commander’s Assessment Tool, as part of its continuing commitment to provide Soldiers with high-quality officer leadership,” said Army Chief of Staff Gen. Martin E. Dempsey.

-The Center for Army Leadership oversees leadership and leader-development including research, analysis, assessment and evaluation, for the Combined Arms Center.
+Page 2 of 2 - The Center for Army Leadership oversees leadership and leader-development including research, analysis, assessment and evaluation, for the Combined Arms Center.
 CAL administers leadership doctrine; coordination, development and management of initiatives within the Army Leader Development Program; and the integration and synchronization of Professional Military Education and Civilian Education system.
 For more information on CAL or CASAL visit the CAL website at http://usacac.army.mil/cac2/ CAL.